What is customer need analysis?

 Customer need analysis methods

 Innovation and effective marketing come from using customer need analysis tools to uncover the unmet needs of target customers and acting upon them to provide better experiences to the customers.
-Infiniti Research reveals some of the common methods that can be used for customer need analysis:
+Infiniti Research reveals some of the common methods that can be used for customer analysis:

 Start with existing data